rajkalemsft/event-hub-ouath-samples/README.md

 **Sample demonstrates,**

   1. Different authentication mechanisms for EventHub using AzureAD.
   2. Code uses VSCode devcontainer feature to run locally in an isolated environment.
   3. Has docker image definition to build the image

 **Sample relies on below packages,**

   **Azure.Identity** -> For Azure AD AUTH.
 Please refer defaultazurecredential

   **Confluent-Kafka** -> To connect to EventHub using Kafka protocol

-To get going, add below configurations to your local.settings.json or azure function configurations,
+**Repo Contents**
   **/eventhub** --> Includes producer and consumer sample with azure sdk for EventHub

   **/eventhub-kafka** --> Includes producer and consumer sample with confluent-kafka and Azure.Identity package

 **Setup**
-Edit the .env file for below values before open the repo in .devcontainer.
+Edit the .env file for below values before you open the repo in .devcontainer.

   AZURE_AUTHORITY_HOST=login.microsoftonline.com